MorrisMA/M65C02A/README.md

 ## Prefix Instructions

 The M65C02A gains much of its power from six (6) prefix instructions: OSX, IND, SIZ, ISZ, OAX, OAY.
-(Note: the OSZ and OIS prefix instructions can be added if the WAI and STP instructions are removed.)
+(Note: The OSZ and OIS prefix instructions can be added if the WAI and STP instructions are removed.)
 The IND and SIZ instructions add indirection and promote ALU operations to 16 bits, respectively.
 The ISZ prefix instruction applies IND and SIZ simultaneously.